-The Food is to Die For is a murder mystery party game for 12 to 15 guests and a host – download the free introductory pdf file.
+The Food is to Die For is a murder mystery game for 12 to 15 guests and a host.
+It is set in an up-market restaurant.
+Download the free introductory pdf file.

-Whatever the name, this is THE restaurant in town – where anyone who's anyone is seen dining.
-Celebrities, politicians, philanthropists, foodies, they all wait and wait for than chance to get a table.
+Whatever the name, this is THE restaurant in town – where anyone who’s anyone is seen dining.
+Celebrities, politicians, philanthropists, and foodies, all wait and wait for the chance to get a table.
 Tonight is a special night – C.J.
 Charles, the most discerning and respected restaurant critic in the business, is dining here and will write a review.

 When they arrive though, Pierre is sprawled on the floor of his kitchen, in a puddle of beet soup and blood.
 Pierre was a gifted chef, but he made enemies.
 Who hated him enough to kill?